Sentinel-1 Mission¶

 The Sentinel-1 mission was designed to be a two-satellite constellation, though there have been periods when only one satellite has been available for image acquisition.

 - Sentinel-1A was launched April 3, 2014, and is still actively acquiring imagery.
+It will stop collecting data on June 29, 2026, once Sentinel-1C has been moved into position one day behind the Sentinel-1A orbit.

 - Sentinel-1B was launched April 25, 2016, but ended its mission on December 23, 2021.

 - Sentinel-1C was launched December 5, 2024, replacing Sentinel-1B in the constellation, and has been acquiring imagery regularly since March 26, 2025.
+In June 2026, Sentinel-1C will be maneuvered into position one day behind the Sentinel-1A orbit.
+It will not collect data during that transition period, which is expected to last about two weeks.

 Each Sentinel-1 satellite has a 12-day repeat cycle, and they all use the same orbit pattern.
-When there are two active sensors in the constellation, their orbits are offset 180 degrees to allow repeat passes every 6 days.
+When there are two active sensors in the constellation, their orbits are offset to allow repeat passes every 6 days.
 In this scenario, most global landmasses are imaged every 12 days.
 However, some areas of particular interest to the EC, including Europe and areas undergoing rapid changes due to uplift or subsidence activity, are imaged every 6 days.

 Transition from Sentinel-1B to Sentinel-1C¶